 - Various interfaces like Web and console.

 - Many configuration options useful for projects.

 Bugzilla System Requirements

-Bugzilla is a freeware and the installation includes certain procedure.
-It basically requires:
+Bugzilla is freeware, and the installation includes certain procedures.

 - Web server (Any web server that can run CGI scripts)